- 1. Understanding Psychosis and Psychotic Disorders

 – Avolition (lack of motivation)

 Schizophrenia typically manifests in early adulthood and can significantly impact various aspects of a person’s life, including work, relationships, and self-care.
+Check out the types of schizophrenia for more details.

 2.2 Schizoaffective Disorder

 Schizoaffective disorder combines features of schizophrenia with mood disorder symptoms.
 Individuals with this condition experience psychotic symptoms alongside major depressive, manic, or mixed mood episodes.
-The interplay between psychotic and mood symptoms can make diagnosis and treatment particularly challenging.

 2.3 Delusional Disorder

 Delusional disorder is characterized by the presence of one or more delusions without other psychotic symptoms.
 These delusions are often non-bizarre and can involve situations that could occur in real life, such as being followed, poisoned, or loved from afar.
-Despite these fixed false beliefs, individuals with delusional disorder often maintain relatively normal functioning in other areas of their lives.

 2.4 Brief Psychotic Disorder